Blood transfusion: Veterinary use

 Veterinarians also administer transfusions to other animals.
 Various species require different levels of testing to ensure a compatible match.
-For example, cats have 3 known blood types, cattle have 11, dogs have 13, pigs have 16, and horses have 34.
+For example, cats have 3 known blood types, cattle have 11, dogs have at least 13, pigs have 16, and horses over 30.
 However, in many species (especially horses and dogs), cross matching is not required before the first transfusion, as antibodies against non-self cell surface antigens are not expressed constitutively – i.e. the animal has to be sensitized before it will mount an immune response against the transfused blood.

-The rare and experimental practice of inter-species blood transfusions is a form of xenograft.
+The rare and experimental practice of inter-species blood transfusions (xenotransfusion) is a form of xenograft.